appdev-lessons/how-to-write-a-lesson/content.md

 ## Create the lesson

-Sign in and visit the author lesson index, [learn.firstdraft.com/authors/lessons](https://learn.firstdraft.com/authors/lessons), and click "New lesson".
+Sign in and visit the author lessons index, [learn.firstdraft.com/authors/lessons](https://learn.firstdraft.com/authors/lessons), and click "New lesson".
 You can either fill in a "title" and "content" directly in the markdown GUI interface, or "Connect GitHub" to add the URL of a lesson on GitHub in our pre-defined format, which is detailed below.

 ### Connect a lesson via GitHub